datawrangl3r/datawranglerblog/content/blog/10-red-vs-blue-pill-making-right-decision.md

 ### Conclusion

 Designing a Business Analytics architecture for the organization, needs a futuristic thought to it.
 If rightly done, it could bring out a lot of Business Potential with cheaper costs as the organization grows.
-In addition to the aforementioned features, tuning the queries behind the visualizations and the servers based on the scale and throughput will be very instrumental in crafting an efficient Business Analytics hosting on cloud.
+In addition to the aforementioned features, tuning the queries behind the visualizations and the servers based on the scale and throughput will be very instrumental in crafting an efficient Business Analytics hosting on the cloud.

 > Let's build Visualisations; not wage wars!!